mattstyles/raid/packages/navigator/readme.md

 By default navigator will attempt to use browser memory to manage its stack, this includes storing the navigation state to `sessionStorage`.

-To get started include `raid` and set up a signal. `raid-navigator` exposes an initial state that can be added to the signal but its unnecessary as the navigator component will sort it out when it mounts.
+To get started include `raid` and set up a signal. `@raid/navigator` exposes an initial state that can be added to the signal but its unnecessary as the navigator component will sort it out when it mounts.

 > This example can all be placed in one file, any dependencies relate to the snippet they are in but remember to place those imports at the top of the file.
 As things progress splitting into multiple files is beneficial.